 - The time limit to file a lawsuit.

 Because you may not be familiar with some of the deadlines that may apply to your claim, you should seriously consider consulting with an attorney to discuss your rights.
 The legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
-Give us a call today to discuss your claim at (866) 853-7756 or contact us online.
+Give us a call today at (866) 853-7756 to discuss your claim.